5 Small Details That Can Add To Your Professional And Polished Look

 This is an essential for an interview for a job, or a presentation to an important group of people.
 Brush your teeth before rushing out the door.
 You’ll thank yourself later.
-Always have mints or gum in your bag can save you in a pinch.
-It will cover up that Chipotle you had for lunch.
-I would suggest mints over gum.
+Always have mints or gum in your bag can save you in a pinch and I would suggest mints over gum.
 You won’t find yourself chewing loudly.
 You won’t have to worry about finding a garbage can to dispose of it before you’re called in.

 I’m sure you just internally groaned reading that, but it is an essential.
 You can find miniature steamers almost anywhere, even online.
 If you’re living in a dorm room or tight quarters, one of those can really save you.
 A professional outfit should be smooth and wrinkle-free.
 As much as you probably hate doing it, ironing or steaming your clothes will give off the impression that you definitely have your life together – even if you don’t.

 4) Organized materials